 When you first get to Warby Parker’s website, you have a couple of options.
 You can start shopping by clicking on eyeglasses, sunglasses or contacts at the top of the page or take a quiz to find frames.

 I took the quiz to see what recommendations I would get.
-I was asked about my face width, frame shape preferences, favorite colors and materials, the date of last eye exam and whether I wanted sunglasses recommendations.
+I was asked about my face width, frame shape preferences, favorite colors and materials, the date of my last eye exam and whether I wanted sunglasses recommendations.

 You can buy the frames recommended to you (or any frames on the site, for that matter), or you can also choose up to five pairs to try on at home for free.
 With this feature, you can select five frames to test out for five days at no cost.
 Shipping and returns are free.